18+ | Commercial Content | T&C’s Apply | Play Responsibly | Advertising Disclosure

 If your selection doesn’t win, but places within the places being offered by the bookmaker, then you’ll still see a return of some funds, although the amount can depend on the amount wagered on the bet and the odds being offered by the betting site.

-Golf Each Way Bet Example
+Golf Each Way Bet example

 On a 10-1 selection £5 each-way single and paying 15 the odds to place 1, 2, 3, or 4 would cost £10.